chaintool-py/chainlib/README.md

 Any generalizable structures and code can be found in the base module directory `chainlib/`

 Currently the only operational code for available targets is for the `evm` and the `Ethereum` network protocol.
-This code can be found in `chainlib/eth`.
+This code can be found in the separate package `chainlib-eth`.

 Every module will have a subdirectory `runnable` which contains CLI convenience tooling for common operations.
 Any directory `example` will contain code snippets demonstrating usage.